 Students beginning Hotchkiss as Preps typically do not have any challenges meeting these requirements.
 Humanities accounts for 6 credits (2 English, 2 History and 2 Philosophy/Religion).
 If a student takes 4 years of Math, 2 of Science (at a minimum) and 3 of Languages (at a minimum), and a year of electives in science, history or religion/philosophy, then the student would be well positioned to satisfy the requirements.

-Math and Modern Languages: if a repeat student is placed “back” in these subjects, then contact the Dean of Academic Life or College Office before classes begin.
-(Example: took Algebra or Pre-Calculus at a previous school and Hotchkiss places them in these courses again; or the student took Spanish I or French II at previous school and Hotchkiss places the student in Spanish 150 or French 250).
-The NCAA does not count what it perceives as repeat courses.
-It may be to the student's benefit to switch languages.
-There is not much we can do about math, but it may necessitate the student taking additional courses).
+Math and Modern Languages: if a repeat student is placed “back” in these subjects, then contact the Dean of Academic Life or the College Office before classes begin.
+(Example: took Algebra or Pre-Calculus at a previous school and Hotchkiss places them in these courses again; or the student took Spanish I or French II at a previous school and Hotchkiss places the student in Spanish 150 or French 250).
+The NCAA does not count courses it considers repeat courses.
+It may be in the student's best interest to switch languages.
+There is not much we can do about math, but it may require the student to take additional courses.

 These requirements do not apply to Division III athletics.